-The Sheriff's Dog Control Officer uses social media and email to connect with dog owners.
+The Animal Control Officer uses social media to connect with dog owners.
 You can go to the Animal Control Facebook page at https://www.facebook.com/ColumbiaCountyAnimalControl to find any dogs currently held at the Shelter.

-To retrieve a dog held at the County shelter, you will need to make arrangements with the Sheriff's Office Licensing Clerk.
+To retrieve a dog held at the County shelter, you will need to make arrangements with the Animal Care Specialist.
 The County Shelter is available by appointment only.

 St. Helen's Oregon 97051

-County shelter operations are separate from the Columbia Humane Society, although they share a building.
-The County Shelter office is located on the East side of the building and clearly marked.
+The County shelter operations are separate from the Columbia Humane Society, although they share a building.
+The County Shelter office is located in the main lobby at the front of the building.
+Columbia Humane Society is available by appointment only.

 Follow Rt.30/Columbia River Highway, north, sign-posted to St. Helens.